 - Easily digestible food proteins

-This is why formula milk or breast milk must be the only source of nutrition until around six months of age, after which solid foods can be introduced alongside milk.
+This is why formula milk or maternal milk must be the only source of nutrition until around six months of age, after which solid foods can be introduced alongside milk.

-Cow’s Milk & Babies 6 to 12 Months of Age
+Cow’s Milk & Little One's 6 to 12 Months of Age

-Between six and twelve months, babies can continue with breast milk or formula as their main drink, while being introduced to new foods.
-Small amounts of cow’s milk may be used in cooking, but it should not replace baby formula or breast milk until 12 months of age.
+Between six and twelve months, little one's can continue with maternal milk or formula as their main drink, while being introduced to new foods.
+Small amounts of cow’s milk may be used in cooking, but it should not replace little one's formula or maternal milk until 12 months of age.

-Health authorities including the World Health Organization recommend that infants under one year continue to receive either only breast milk, or a combination of breast milk and infant formula.
+Health authorities including the World Health Organization recommend that little one's under one year continue to receive either only maternal milk, or a combination of maternal milk and little one's formula.

-Some babies develop an allergic reaction to cow’s milk protein.
+Some little one's develop an allergic reaction to cow’s milk protein.
 Symptoms may include skin rashes, digestive discomfort, or breathing difficulties.
 In such cases, specialised formulas such as extensively hydrolysed or amino acid-based products may be required.

 Parents are recommended to seek guidance from a qualified healthcare professional before making changes to their child's formula, as milk allergy management needs tailored advice.